 In this case, think of your emergency fund in terms of saving up a certain goal.
 This will help you stay motivated.
 Some financial experts, including Dave Ramsey, suggest starting with a goal of $1,000.
 To stay accountable, you can create a line item in your budget to help you earmark funds toward this monetary goal.

 To help you save up even faster, you can try automating.
 With a Chime bank account, this is easy as you can save money automatically.
 For example, each time you make a transaction with your Chime Visa Debit card, the amount will be rounded up to the nearest dollar.
 That round up amount is then deposited into your Savings Account.
-Taking things a step further, you can elect to automatically move 10 percent of each paycheck straight into your Chime Savings Account.
+Taking things a step further, you can elect to automatically move a percentage of each paycheck straight into your Chime Savings Account.

 Use the 3/6/9 rule